thadryanjs/install-arch-on-vm/InstallVM.md

 ![](http://pythoninthewyld.com/wp-content/uploads/2020/03/virtualbox_6.png)

 I put the size up to 24 GB in case we want to build out the system and try it for a daily driver for a while or something.
-It's just a vm, so [it's no big deal!](https://i.kym-cdn.com/entries/icons/original/000/021/311/free.jpg)
+It's just a VM, so [it's no big deal!](https://i.kym-cdn.com/entries/icons/original/000/021/311/free.jpg)

 ![](http://pythoninthewyld.com/wp-content/uploads/2020/03/virtualbox_7.png)